 There are those who defy gravity and achieve the impossible; individuals who can exert superhero strength and make it look super easy.
 These individuals train in calisthenics.

 But even then, for some Calisthenic trainers, strength development defies our expectations of normality and overcomes the impossible.
-Next follows the TEN MOST IMPOSSIBLE CALISTHENICS EXERCISES EVER!
+Here are the TEN MOST IMPOSSIBLE CALISTHENICS EXERCISES EVER!

-The Superman Pushup works the entire body but particularly the lower back, core abdominal muscles and shoulders – the exercise begins with the body lying flat with both arms and legs outstretched, the motion is lifting the body up from just inches of the ground and returning to the start position.
+The Superman Push-up works the entire body but particularly the lower back, core abdominal muscles, and shoulders – the exercise begins with the body lying flat with both arms and legs outstretched.
+The body then lifts itself up just inches off the ground before returning to the starting position.

-If the Superman Pushup was too easy for you and your after a bit more of a challenge, well here you go!
-The One handed Superman Pushup!
+If the Superman Push-up was too easy for you and you want a bit more of a challenge, here you go!
+The One-handed Superman Pushup!
 As performed in the link by Tony Wai!

 Who decided that legs were important in your average pushup anyway?
 Give them a well-deserved rest and let them float up in the air for a while.

 Ouch!
 I certainly don’t think my index finger and thumb could handle this.
-A personal favorite of Bruce Lee, this exercise shows a one handed pushup where the individual’s bodyweight is completely supported by the two fingers.
+One of Bruce Lee’s favorite movements, this exercise shows a one-handed pushup where the individual’s bodyweight is completely supported by the two fingers.